 How the HVAC Market Works

 Upgrading or installing a new furnace, air conditioner or other HVAC product is not a do-it-yourself job.
-These products are substantially more complicated than other home improvement projects, as they require handling high-voltage electricity, plumbing lines, in some cases venting combustible gases or refrigerants.
-You will need the help of a fully qualified and licensed HVAC contractor.
+These products are substantially more complicated than other home improvement projects, as they require handling high-voltage electricity, plumbing and gas lines, and in some cases venting combustible gases or refrigerants.
+Replacing or installing HVAC equipment will require the help of a fully qualified and licensed HVAC contractor.
 A typical process for selecting a contractor might proceed as follows:

 - You identify and contact three or more HVAC contractors

 - You set up an appointment with each of them to visit your home.
-You should not be charged for this initial appointment.
-At the appointment, they will inspect your existing furnace, and collect a wide range of information about your home, including how many windows it has, which direction they face, how thorough is its insulation, etc. The contractor uses all of this information to calculate the load -- the correct capacity for the furnace that they would install.
+Ask if they give free estimates, because most reputable contractors do not charge for the initial appointment.
+At the appointment, they will inspect your existing furnace, and collect a wide range of information about your home, including how many windows it has, which direction they face, how thorough is its insulation, etc. The contractor uses all of this information to do a load calculation, which will determine the correct capacity for the furnace that they will install.

 - If one of the contractors submits a bid that is dramatically different from the other bids, don't be shy about asking the contractor to explain the difference -- they may have noticed something that the other contractors missed.

 - You may want to have your lawyer look over the contract.
 They can make sure that the contractor is properly licensed and insured, ensure that warranties are properly spelled out, and generally make sure that you get what you are expecting at the end of the process.